Invariant bilinear differential operators: Introduction

 2) The interpretation of some of the operators in terms of Lie superalgebras seems to be new and might be of interest for theoretical physicists.

-Roughly speaking, the list of binary differential operators $D: T(V_{1})\otimes T(V_{2})\tto T(V_{3})$ invariant with respect to the group of diffeomorphisms of $M$ runs as follows.
-Up to dualization and twist, the operators split into 9 types of order 1, four types of order 2 and 3 types of order 3.
+Roughly speaking, the list of binary differential operators $D: T(V_{1})\otimes T(V_{2})\to T(V_{3})$ invariant with respect to the group of diffeomorphisms of $M$ runs as follows.
+Up to dualization and permutation of arguments, the operators split into 9 types of order 1, four types of order 2 and 3 types of order 3.
 Operators of orders 2 and 3 are compositions of 1st order operators, except one indecomposable operator which only exists for $n=1$.
 There are no operators of higher order.

-Amazingly, almost all 1-st order operators determine a Lie superalgebra structure on their domain.
-Moreover, this Lie superalgebra is almost simple: is a central extension of a simple one or contains a simple ideal of codimension 1.
+Amazingly, almost all 1-st order operators determine a~Lie superalgebra structure on their domain.
+Moreover, this Lie superalgebra is almost simple: is a~central extension of a~simple one or contains a~simple ideal of codimension 1.

-3) In addition to the investigations from my thesis reproduced here, I also considered the infinite dimensional fibers.
-The result of this consideration is discouraging: for 2-dimensional manifolds we do not get ``really new'' operators (the operators we got earlier were realized in functions polynomial fiber-wise; now we consider nonpolynomial functions also but this is all); to consider manifolds of higher dimensions seems to be a wild problem.
+3) In addition to the investigations from my thesis reproduced here, I also considered the infinite-dimensional fibers.
+The result of this consideration is discouraging: for 2-dimensional manifolds we do not get ``really new'' operators (the operators we got earlier were realized in functions polynomial fiber-wise; now we consider nonpolynomial functions also but this is all); to consider manifolds of higher dimensions seems to be a~wild problem.

-\ssec {0.7.
+\ssec {6.
 On open problems} A natural generalization of the above Veblen--Rudakov's problem: consider operators invariant with respect to other simple Lie algebras (or superalgebras) of vector fields and consider operators of greater {\it arity}: ternary, etc.

 For the review of classification of unary operators (this task is completely performed on manifolds and only partly on supermanifolds), see \cite{L1}.

 The case of binary operators is, so far, considered on symplectic manifolds, see \cite{G2}, \cite{G3}, and on general and certain contact supermanifolds \cite{LKW}.
 Both results are partial.